oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

 ## Task 5: Create Routes

+1. Next, start creating a new routes by add ing new routes
-1. Next in your deployment, you need to add 6 routes: 2 for each instance , 1 founder instance and 2 participant instances.
+2. Add 6 routes: 2 for each instance , 1 founder instance and 2 participant instances.
 Each instance will have two routes
     - One route to perform `transactions`:'insert' and 'update'
     - Second route to perform `chaincode-queries`:'query a transactions or transactions'
     - To create the routes click routes --> Under 'Routes', fill out the form for your first route as follows: